bulletmark/pdfcmd/README.md

   pdfcmd cat chapter*.pdf >book.pdf

-You can also assign a single upper case "alias" to a file at first use and then use that alias later as shorthand.
+You can also assign a single upper case "alias" name to a file at first use and then use that alias later as shorthand.
 For example, output the first page from document1.pdf, the first page of document2.pdf, then the remaining pages from document1.pdf and document2.pdf:

   pdfcmd cat -o output.pdf A=document1.pdf 0 B=document2.pdf 0 A 1: B 1: